allan-tulane/sp24-assignment-01-jJokerjokes/assignment-01.md

   - 2b.
 (6 pts) What does this function do, in your own words?

 .
 .
-It computes the nth term of the Fibonacci sequence.
+It computes the xth term of the Fibonacci sequence.
 It first check if the term to compute is one of the first two terms (0 and 1 by definition).
 If not, the function uses recursion to sum the two preceding terms until it reaches the base cases.
 .
 .
 .